 Have you seen the Duck Derby in Greenville, SC?
-No, it’s not a giant bathtub with thousands of rubber duckies – it’s the 20th Annual Reedy River Duck Derby!
+No, it’s not a giant bathtub with thousands of rubber duckies – it’s the 22nd Annual Reedy River Duck Derby!
 Sponsored by the Rotary Club of the Reedy River Greenville, it is certainly a bucket list item if you live in the Greenville area.
-The 20th Annual Reedy River Duck Derby is set for Saturday, May 4, 2024, at 2:30 pm.
-The entire event is from 11 am – 4 pm with the duck race starting at 2:30 pm.
+The 22nd Annual Reedy River Duck Derby is set for Saturday, May 2, 2026, at 2:30 pm at the trumpet call.
+The entire event is typically from 11 am – 4 pm, with the duck race starting at 2:30 pm and the final duck sold at 1:45.

 Adopt a Duck